Giorgio Mitrovich

 Giorgio Mitrovich (27 August 1795 – 13 March 1885) was a Maltese patriot and politician known for his role in the struggle for freedom of the press in Malta.
 He was one of the founders of the Comitato Generale Maltese, and he co-authored a petition in 1832 which led to a new constitution in 1835.
-He traveled to London multiple times to increase awareness of Maltese grievances, and his 1835 visit resulted in a Royal Commission recommending the abolition of press censorship, which was implemented in 1839.
+He travelled to London multiple times to increase awareness of Maltese grievances, and his 1835 visit resulted in a Royal Commission recommending the abolition of press censorship, which was implemented in 1839.
 He was briefly elected to the Council of Government in the 1850s.

 Early life

 Mitrovich was born on 27 August 1795 in Senglea, and he was baptised a day later by Canon Don Salvatore Bonnici.
 His parents were Saverio Mitrovich and Adeodata née Boldoni.
 His paternal grandfather, who was also called Giorgio Mitrovich, was originally from Kotor, then under Venetian rule.
 He had arrived in Malta in the 1770s and became a successful privateer during the final years when corsairing against Muslim ships was legal.

 During Mitrovich's childhood, Malta underwent a turbulent period of political change.
-Centuries-long Hospitaller rule ended with a French invasion in 1798 and the subsequent French occupation resulted in an uprising and blockade.
+Centuries-long Hospitaller rule ended with a French invasion in 1798, and the subsequent French occupation resulted in an uprising and blockade.
 Malta became a British protectorate in 1800 and a colony in 1813.

 Mitrovich had connections with a number of English families at a young age, since his father was in the Royal Malta Fencible Regiment.
 He worked as a clerk at two English commercial houses and then established his own business, but this venture was not successful.